 If you want to succeed with spearing fish through the ice, then you’ll need a shelter, a sharp spear, a good decoy, and a saw to cut a hole through the ice.
 I’ll break down the best spears on the market, how to pick the ideal one for your needs, as well as review several decoys for attracting fish.

-- Best Overall: AA Manufacturing Plasma Cut Ice Fishing Spear
+- Runner Up: AA Manufacturing Plasma Cut Ice Fishing Spear

-- Best Weighted Spear: Nim’s 9-tine Weighted Spear
+- Best Perch Spear: Nim’s 7-Tine Perch Spear